apache/parquet-format/BloomFilter.md

 |                       41   |  0.001 %                   |

 #### File Format

-The Bloom filter data of a column chunk, which contains the size of the filter in bytes, the algorithm, the hash function and the Bloom filter bitset, is stored near the footer.
-The Bloom filter data offset is stored in column chunk metadata.
-Here are Bloom filter definitions in
+Each multi-block Bloom filter is required to work for only one column chunk.
+The data of a multi-block bloom filter consists of the bloom filter header followed by the bloom filter bitset.
+The bloom filter header encodes the size of the bloom filter bit set in bytes that is used to read the bitset.

-thrift:
+Here are the Bloom filter definitions in thrift:

 ```
 /** Block-based algorithm type annotation. **/